Austria victim theory: Change of direction

 Party ideologues realized that the anti-fascist policy did not resonate in Austrian society so they found the way out through the propagation of a conservative view of an Austrian "national identity".
 The "Book of Austria" published by the government in 1948 stated that Austria has been a country of simple, peaceful people of high culture, kind Catholics famous not for their wars or politics but for their ancient traditions.
 In place of an internal enemy (Nazism), the new ideology took on the familiar foreign enemy – Bolshevism.
 The image of "innocent victimhood", mostly addressed to the victory states and anticipating the expected near-term withdrawal of the occupying troops, was a good fit for internal policy, too.
 The "victim theory" assumed two forms: one for internal and one for foreign use.
 Austrians were still exploiting the slogan of the Moscow Declaration about being "Hitler's first victim" in their foreign politics.
 But inside Austria it was transformed into the newest unifying myth that all the Austrians, without any exception, were all victims.
 As a political expedient all sections of society were sequentially included to the list of the victims.
 Former Nazis were included to the myth as "victims" who have been deluded and deceived by the foreign tempter.
 Soon after the Federal Elections of 1949 (Nationalratswahl in Österreich 1949), they were officially recognized as "victims" of denazification together with those who they themselves victimized.
 In 1949 Rosa Jochmann, ideologist of social democrats, anti-fascist of the immediate past, and former prisoner of Ravensbrück, presented the new doctrine in this way:

 We all were the victims of fascism.
 A soldier who has come through the war in its worst form at the front was the victim.
 The population of the home front, who has been afraid of waiting for air-raid alarm and who has been dreaming of getting rid of bombing horror, was the victim.
 Those who had to leave their motherland were the victims ... and finally we, unprotected victims of the SS, inmates of prisons and camps, were the victims.

-Opfer des Faschismus waren wir alle.
+(Note: The German text reads: Opfer des Faschismus waren wir alle.
 Opfer war der Soldat, der draussen an der Front den Krieg in seiner furchtbarsten Form erlebt hat, war die Bevölkerung, die im Hinterland voll Entsetzen auf den Kuckkuckruf wartete, um in ihre Unterstände zu flüchten und voll Sehnsucht der Tag herbeizuwünschen, der diesen Schrecken von ihr nahm.
-Opfer waren jene, die die Heimat verlassen mussten, um das zumeist traurige Los des Emigranten auf sich zu nehmen, und Opfer waren schliesslich wir, die wir in Gefängnissen, Zuchthäusern und Konzentrationslagern der SS ausgeliefert gewesen sind.
+Opfer waren jene, die die Heimat verlassen mussten, um das zumeist traurige Los des Emigranten auf sich zu nehmen, und Opfer waren schliesslich wir, die wir in Gefängnissen, Zuchthäusern und Konzentrationslagern der SS ausgeliefert gewesen sind.)